rdeioris/UnHID/README.md

 NOTE: operating systems have various protection mechanisms for keyboards and mice, so if you plan to interact with them read the notes [below](#-Dealing-with-security-limitations-on-keyboards-and-mice)

-If you a gamepad or joystick connected to your system, those are good candidates for a check:
+If you have a gamepad or joystick connected to your system, those are good candidates for a check:

 ### Step1: Opening a Device